 Around a bend I startle one into noisy wing beats and watch it fly deeper into the brush.
-I still can’t get a good look at it and eventually move along until one flies up the trail and lands on a tree in plain sight.
-I spot it in my binoculars long enough to recognize the brown spots across its breast but it flies off before I can focus.
+I can’t get a good look at it and eventually move along until one flies up the trail and lands on a tree in plain sight.
+I spot it in my binoculars long enough to see the brown spots across its breast but it flies off before I can focus.
 The light continues to fade so I forget about spotting birds and listen instead to the spiraling songs coming from every direction, the water-drop calls traded back and forth.

-Humans are attractive when they are in their purpose, my friend says.
-He’s right.
-This man’s intellectual prowess is not the draw, it’s his passion.
-I imagine he spent his life immersed in the things he loves and now seems deeply imbued with them.
+Humans are attractive when they are in their purpose, my friend replies.
+He’s right, intellectual prowess is not what I find attractive about my latest muse, it’s passion.
+This fellow spent his life immersed in the things he loves and now seems deeply imbued with them and with purpose.